 We love this cake and we really love that it marks beginnings, ends, and celebrations.
-The elegant cake is beautifully laced with orange flower water and rose petals with the addition of our Desert Rose blend swirling through the batter for a ribbon of sesame and cardamom.
-Drizzle on some tahini for each slice and enjoy the moment.
+This elegant cake is beautifully laced with orange flower water and rose petals with the addition of our Desert Rose blend swirling through the batter for a ribbon of sesame and cardamom.
+Drizzle some tahini for each slice and enjoy the moment.

 Orange Flower Chiffon Cake with Sesame Cardamom Streusel

 Adapted fromThe Modern Table: Kosher Recipes for Everyday Gatherings by Kim Kushner

 - ½ cup neutral oil such as avocado oil, vegetable oil, rice bran oil, plus extra for greasing

 2 cups all-purpose flour, sifted, plus extra for dusting

 - 7 eggs, room temperature

 ½ tsp orange blossom water

 - 2 tsp baking powder

 1 tsp edible dried rose petals, crushed between your fingers